-- The hero’s journey consist of three essential steps.
+- The hero’s journey consists of 3 essential steps.

-- To start your journey, you have to pass a threshold.
+- To start your journey, you must pass a threshold.

-- Becoming a hero is not a result of talent, but of hard work.
+- Becoming a hero is not the result of talent but of hard work.

 Now, let’s take each lesson and explore it in detail!

-Lesson 1: To advance in life, the hero must go through three essential stages
+Lesson 1: To advance in life, the hero must go through 3 essential stages.

 Similar to the course of a lifetime, the hero must fulfill a series of stages to complete his purpose and the cycle of his life.
 These are the call, the quest, and the return.
 Of course, he isn’t obliged to do so, but if he doesn’t, he will feel unhappiness and misery.
 If we were to compare ourselves with the hero, we could find many similarities.